Back to all articles

 Source: The Decision Lab

-• The fix: Reserve negative framing for high-stakes moments.
-Use positive framing for 90% of your day-to-day interactions.
+• The fix: Keep negative framing for high-stakes moments.
+Positive framing for the day-to-day.

-• The problem: Using framing to hide the truth (e.g., framing a "recurring subscription" as a "one-time registration").
+• The mistake: Calling a "recurring subscription" a "one-time setup."

 Netflix Pricing Case Study